DHTMLX/gantt-docs/data/api/gantt_gettaskbyindex.md

 @params:

-- index		number		the task index in the tree (zero-based numbering)
+- index		number | string		the task index in the tree (zero-based numbering)

 @returns: